dealingwith/daniel-industries/_drafts/2024-10-09-the-trouble-with-tools.md

 - [Project on Notion](https://notion.so...)
 ```

+There is some annoyance at switching between apps, and there is some data loss, but I prefer this method to trying to make either tool do work for which it is not ideal.

 ### Projects have tasks

 Notion's flexibility is a double-edged sword, but also the reason I've stuck with it for so long despite its horrible performance both in a browser and on a mobile device.

 I've long stuck with the [single tasks DB](https://www.notion.vip/insights/golden-rules-of-notion) method.
 Notion provides _many_ ways to slice and dice a database:

-- Views based on filters and sorts, which can selectively show or hide specific columns.
+- Views based on filters and sorts, which can also selectively show or hide specific columns.
 I have 24 views on my Tasks DB.
 Some get frequent use, some not.
 They are added-to and culled and modified regularly.

 <style>
   .main-content aside.views { padding-bottom: 0; }